Social CRM

 Here are some possible considerations:

-2. If social media sites charge for use of their platform, consumers might — and quite rightly too, I must add — demand an end to ads and demand that social media sites be barred from selling their personal information, even in aggregate.
+2. If social media sites charge for the use of their platform, consumers might — and quite rightly too, I must add — demand an end to ads and demand that social media sites be barred from selling their personal information, even in aggregate.

 The current argument for being able to sell that information is that it pays for the service.
 Well, if you charge for the service, you shouldn’t double dip.

-The argument against that is if you kill ads and bar reselling of aggregated information, social media sites won’t be able to continue their operations, because subscriptions don’t bring in enough money.
+The argument against that is if you kill ads and bar reselling of aggregated information, social media sites won’t be able to continue their operations because subscriptions don’t bring in enough money.

 There is no doubt in my mind that Facebook might lose customers by charging, but that could be OK if most of them were people who wouldn’t pay in any case, like teens.
 Also, it’s possible to offer a junior subset of the service so that advertisers could still harvest some data.